LuisGerar321/market-place-back/readme.md

 ### 3-.
 Configure Server-Side (Backend)

-### In the server folder 'weather-forecast-back', create a new file named '.env' and paste the following environment variables to properly run the backend:
+### In the server folder 'market-place-back', create a new file named '.env' and paste the following environment variables to properly run the backend:

 ```
 #API Version